 Developing your MVP

-What are the steps involved in developing an MVP?
+What are the steps involved in the development process?

 1. Identifying the problem or need your product solves